-Located on a very large campus adjacent to Ferrari world and the main hotel locations close to the Yas Marina circuit, West Yas Academy will eventually accommodate approximately 1,500 students from kindergarten to Grade 12 (although it is some way off this target with a current student base of approximately 700).
+Located on a very large campus adjacent to Ferrari world and the main hotel locations close to the Yas Marina circuit, West Yas Academy (WYA) will eventually accommodate approximately 1,500 students from Kindergarten to Grade 12 (although it is some way off this target with a current student base of approximately 700).
 Currently, the school is open from KG to Grade 11, and will add its final grade of High School in September 2021.
 The school is mixed-gender from KG to Grade 4 and then separated by gender from Grade 5.

 The school opened in September 2016 with approximately 285 children in classes from KG to grade 6 and now has approximately 930 students.
 A massive 40+% of students in the Middle School section were new to the school in 2018-19, which has clearly presented challenges.
 As a growing school, around 30% of students are in the KG section, just over 50% in the Elementary section, and the remaining 20% in the Middle and Junior High School sections.
 Almost three-quarters of students are Emirati with the balance from a range of different countries including 6% of students from the USA, 3% UK and Europe, 2% South Africa and 1% Australasia.